Quasiregular mappings between equiregular SubRiemannian manifolds: Preliminaries

 Consider the point $x$ and denote by $r_i=d(x,x_i)$.
 Then $r_i\to 0$ as $i\to \infty$.
 Notice that $L_f'(x,r_i)>0$ and that

 We thus obtain

 contradicting the fact that $H_f'<\infty$ everywhere. \end{remark}

-It is clear from the definition that $f$ is metrically $K$-quasiregular of type 2 whenever it is metrically $K$-quasiregular of type 1.
-Indeed, the converse is also true and we will prove in Proposition~\ref{prop:type 1=type 2} below that a branched cover $f:M\to N$ is metrically $K$-quasiregular of type 1 if and only if it is metrically $K$-quasiregular of type 2.
+It is clear from the definition that $f$ is metrically $H$-quasiregular of type 2 whenever it is metrically $H$-quasiregular of type 1.
+Indeed, the converse is also true and we will prove in Proposition~\ref{prop:type 1=type 2} below that a branched cover $f:M\to N$ is metrically $H$-quasiregular of type 1 if and only if it is metrically $H$-quasiregular of type 2.

-We next introduce the so-called weak (metrically) quasiregular mappings.
-For this, set $h_f(x)=\liminf_{r\to 0}H_f(x,r)$. \begin{definition}[Weak metric quasiregular mappings] A branched cover $f:M\to N$ is said to be \textit{weakly metrically $K$-quasiregular} if it is constant or if it satisfies \begin{itemize} \item[i).] $h_f(x)<\infty$ for all $x\in M$; \item[ii).] $h_f(x)\leq K$ for almost every $x\in M$. \end{itemize} We say that $f:M\to N$ is \textit{weakly metrically quasiregular} if it is weakly metrically $K$-regular for some $1\leq K<\infty$. \end{definition}
+We next introduce the so-called weakly metrically quasiregular mappings. \begin{definition}[Weakly metrically quasiregular mappings] A branched cover $f:M\to N$ is said to be \textit{weakly metrically $H$-quasiregular} if it is constant or if it satisfies \begin{itemize} \item[i).] $h_f(x)<\infty$ for all $x\in M$; \item[ii).] $h_f(x)\leq H$ for almost every $x\in M$. \end{itemize} We say that $f:M\to N$ is \textit{weakly metrically quasiregular} if it is weakly metrically $H$-quasiregular for some $1\leq H<\infty$. \end{definition}

-We list some non-trivial examples of quasiregular mappings in the subRiemannian setting. \begin{example} i).(Example 6.23,~\cite{hh97}) Let $\mathbb{H}_1$ be the first Heisenberg group and let $X,Y,T$ be the associated vector field.
+We list some non-trivial examples of quasiregular mappings in the subRiemannian setting. \begin{example} i).(Example 6.23,~\cite{hh97}) Let $\mathbb{H}_1$ be the first Heisenberg group and let $X,Y,T$ be the associated vector fields.
 The mapping $f:\mathbb{H}_1\to \mathbb{H}_1$ defined as $(r,\varphi,t)\mapsto (r/2,2\varphi,t)$ in cylindrical coordinates is a quasiregular mapping with non-empty branch set.
 This mapping is a counterpart of the winding mapping in the Euclidean setting~\cite{r93} and the branch set of $f$ is the $t$-axis.

 ii).(Theorem 3.5,~\cite{flp14}) The sphere $\mathbb{S}^{2n+1}\subset\mathbb{C}^{n+1}$ admits a natural subRiemannian structure.
 Namely, one obtains the horizontal subbundle by taking a maximal complex subspace of $T\mathbb{S}^{2n+1}:H\mathbb{S}^{2n+1}=T\mathbb{S}^{2n+1}\cap iT\mathbb{S}^{2n+1}$.
 The Euclidean inner product on $\mathbb{C}^{n+1}$ then restricts to $H\mathbb{S}^{2n+1}$ as a subRiemannian metric tensor $g$ and the corresponding norm $|\cdot|$.